Home Page

 But the world on the other side was absurdly different---the

-sun came out, the road sheltered the brisk wind, and the high tide gave a
+sun came out, the road bank sheltered the brisk wind, and the high tide gave a

 wide expanse of flat water, civilised enough to pause for photos.